Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A 4d-Haydys-Witten Floer Homology of Three-Manifolds

 \section{A 4d-Haydys-Witten Floer Homology of Three-Manifolds}

-In this section, we specialize to the case where $M_4=M_3 \times S^1$, and perform a Kaluza-Klein (KK) dimensional reduction of HW theory by shrinking $S^1$ to be infinitesimally small.
+In this section, we specialize to the case where $M_4=M_3 \times S^1$ with $M_3$ being a closed and compact three-manifold, and perform a Kaluza-Klein (KK) dimensional reduction of HW theory by shrinking $S^1$ to be infinitesimally small.
 This will allow us to physically derive from its topologically-invariant $\mathcal Q$-cohomology, a novel 4d-HW Floer homology of $M_3$.